kairoaraujo/kodak-smart-home/README.md

 [![hacs_badge](https://img.shields.io/badge/HACS-Custom-orange.svg?style=for-the-badge)](https://github.com/custom-components/hacs)

 ## Installation

+---
+**NOTE**

+The camera is not live streaming.
+It is only a snapshot from the last motion detection recorded.
+To make it work, enable in the camera the motion detection.

+---

 You can install this through [HACS](https://github.com/custom-components/hacs) by adding https://github.com/kairoaraujo/kodak-smart-home as a custom repository.

 Using your HA configuration directory (folder) as a starting point you should now also have this: